 Often the pain with arthritis is worse after resting, vigorous exercise or cold weather.
 Talk to your local Greencross Vets to find out if your pet has Arthritis.

 Arthritis cannot be cured.
 The key to controlling the pain associated with arthritis is managing the inflammation within the joints.
-The added benefit to this is that with good control we will also slow arthritis progression.
+The added benefit to this is that with proper management, progression can be slowed.

-To manage the inflammation within the joints Greencross Vets focus on a multipoint plan including:
+To manage the inflammation within the joints Greencross Vets focus on a multipoint plan:

 Weight control is extremely important when managing the symptoms and minimising the progression of arthritis.
 Excess weight will put additional pressure on already affected joints.
 Calorie restricted diets and gentle exercise to maintain ideal (low end of normal) body weight are essential for animals with arthritis.
 We also recommend this for animals who are predisposed or at risk of arthritis.

 Gentle and appropriate exercise